Maybe you know it, but if you don’t, it’s time to catch up.

 Always make sure whatever protein you’re going to cook is at room temperature before it hits the heat.
 “You should never cook anything frozen.
 You should always thaw your food in the fridge overnight and then allow it to come to room temperature before putting it on the grill,” he says.
 That way, they’ll cook evenly throughout.
 And why are you freezing your hot dogs, anyway?
 Those things last, like, forever in the fridge.

 Are you using a gas or charcoal grill?
 Rizza’s preference is the latter.
 “The charcoal method gives grilled food so much more flavor,” he says.

 If you are using charcoal, use a chimney starter.

-When are the coals “are all ashed over, spread the charcoals flat using long tongs and replace the top grate.
+When the coals “are all ashed over, spread the charcoals flat using long tongs and replace the top grate.
 Let that heat up for a few minutes and then begin to grill,” Rizza says.

-If you’re cooking just a few hot dogs, bank the coals to one side of the grill for greatest cooking efficiency.
+If you’re cooking just a few hot dogs, bank the coals to one side of the grill for the greatest cooking efficiency.
 If you’re cooking a whole bunch, spread the charcoal evenly and consider shaking on a few more if it looks like you’re going to need them.